NoBlackBoxes/LastBlackBox/course/bootcamp/day_5/README.md

 ----

-### Machine Learning
+### Machine Vision

-- Live Lecture: "Deep Learning"
+- Live Lecture: "Classic Machine Vision principles"
-- *Task 1*: Data collection
+- *Task 1*: Incorporate face detection algorithm
-- *Task 2*: Train your own Deep Neural Network
+- *Task 2*: Save images from your face (> 100)
-- *Task 3*: Save, convert and move your model to Edge TPU
-- *Task 4*: Is it your face?
-Let the robot react to your face differently than to everyone's else face
+- *Task 3*: Let the robot react.
+If the robot identifies a face, let it do cool stuff
+- *Task 4*: Resizing images - each face image should have the same resolution (128, 128, 3)

+### Pro tasks

+Depending on your progress, you can tackle the following tasks:

+- *Pro task 1*: Incorporate background subtraction to your live stream
+- *Pro task 2*: Threshold the background subtracted frame
+- *Pro task 3*: Find the center of mass of your thresholded image

 More information on the tasks are found in a [separate document](Afternoon.md)